-The IATA Resolution 753 and A4A Resolution 30.53 Implementation Guide, has been developed and written by members of the Joint IATA/A4A Baggage Working Group and approved by the IATA Airport Services Committee, during its meeting ASC/2 in Dallas, 13th February 2017.
+The IATA Resolution 753 and A4A Resolution 30.53 Implementation Guide issue 2, has been developed and written by members of the Joint IATA/A4A Baggage Working Group and approved by the IATA Airport Services Committee, during its meeting ASC/3 in Amsterdam, 12th June 2017.

 It is important to remember that this document is intended to provide guidance on how an airline might meet their obligation, and how an airport might support their airlines in doing so.
 It is a guide; it is not a set of instructions.

 This document is therefore aimed at airlines, airports, or any other party with an interest in helping airlines to meet their obligations under Resolution 753/30.53.
 It attempts to help the reader break down the overall topic of ‘network wide baggage tracking’ into a set of manageable topics, and to address each of them in turn:

 - What is meant by ‘Baggage Tracking’; what data needs to be recorded, the timeliness of that record and the potential methods to be used